jlparkI/mix_T/README.md

 Note that starting in version 0.0.2.1, this package contains C extensions and is therefore distributed as a source distribution which is automatically compiled on install.
-This is a little less convenient but provides a large speed increase so that *studenttmixture* is typically significantly faster (see docs for a comparison) than scikitlearn's *GaussianMixture* when fixed_df is used (optimizing the degrees of freedom is slow).
+This is a little less convenient but provides a large speed increase.

 It is unusual but problems with source distribution pip packages that contain C extensions are occasionally observed on Windows, e.g. an error similar to this: